djlucas/initd/README.md

 ## Key Components

-1. **init** – Optional PID 1 wrapper that reaps zombies and, when acting as system init, starts the supervisor master.
+1. **init** – Optional PID 1 wrapper that reaps zombies and, when acting as system init, starts a service manager.
+The service manager is configurable via the kernel command line `supervisor=PATH` parameter, allowing you to use the initd supervisor, traditional BSD rc, runit, s6, or even a custom shell script.
+This makes init truly agnostic about service management philosophy.
 2. **initd-supervisor** – Privilege-separated master (root) and worker (unprivileged) that parse units, resolve dependencies, and manage services.
 3. **initd-timer** – Independent timer daemon (master/worker) providing cron-style scheduling, including `OnUnitInactiveSec` with persistence.
 4. **initd-socket** – Independent socket activator (master/worker) that binds listeners, enforces IdleTimeout/RuntimeMaxSec, and reports adopted services back to the supervisor.